maubanel/GMS2-Space-Rocks/waves/README.md

 ##### `Step 6.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond:

 We will launch the rocks from negative half a sprite height from the top for launching from the bottom or top of the screen and negative half a sprite width from the left to launch from the left or right.
+This will not be close enough to trigger a move_wrap as it is at a full width or height of the sprite.
+We have to be careful of whether we are launching a large, small or medium rock as this will affect our position.
+It is best to use variables to avoid bugs which is why we are using `sprite_get_width` and `sprite_get_height`.

 ![launch position diagram](images/launchPosition.png)